iColdPlayer/ASP.NET-MVC/README.md

 First, make sure you already have dotnet installed on you pc.

-If you haven't installed yet, you follow the instructions for [how to install ASP.NET Core](https://dev.notnoob.com/cara-install-asp.net-pada-linux/)
+If you haven't installed yet, please follow this instructions for [how to install ASP.NET Core](https://dev.notnoob.com/cara-install-asp.net-pada-linux/)

 You can clone or download this repo and run locally by using this following command :
 ```